 Ability to schedule two courses over consecutive semesters (can be spring and summer)

 Application instructions for The Circle Undergraduate Internship Program include forms for:

 No transcripts are required until after acceptance.

-All materials must be submitted by mail or e-mail to:
+All materials must be submitted by email (preferred) or mail to: